 The antennas will be constituted by a symmetrical paraboloidal reflector, of 12 m diameter, with a Cassegrain optical layout mounted on an Altitude-Azimuth mount.
 The primary reflector surface will consist of machined aluminum panels or electro-deposited nickel panels.
 The reflector surface will have a suitable surface finish to enable direct solar observing.
 The reflector surface will be mounted by means of adjusters onto a reflector backup structure (BUS).
-The BUS will be constructed of carbon fiber reinforced plastic (CFRP) in order to guarantee the thermal stability demanded by the antenna.
+The BUS will be constructed of carbon fiber reinforced plastic (CFRP) and/or low-expansion metals in order to guarantee the thermal stability demanded by the antenna.